-Task To view the codebase files currently associated with a given inventory item, do the following:

-- Open the Analysis Workbench for the desired project.
-(For instructions, see Opening the Analysis Workbench.) - 2.
-Select an inventory item from the Inventory Items pane in the Analysis Workbench. - 3.
-In the Inventory Details tab that is opened in the middle pane for the inventory item, click the Associated Files tab.
-The tab lists the codebase files currently associated with the selected inventory item.
-Each file entry shows the following details.
-(Note that you cannot sort the file list.) - Action-Icons that you can click to perform certain actions on the file.
-Currently, only the X icon shows, enabling you to disassociate the file from the inventory item. - Alias-The unique, user-defined name provided during scanner setup (for a Scan Server or a remote scan agent) to represent its scan-root path containing the codebase in which the file is located.
-The alias provides a name that is more meaningful than the scan-root path.
-(The actual absolute scan-root path for each scanner associated with the project is available on the project's Summary tab.) - File Path-The file's path relative to the scan-root path on instance hosting the scanner.
-You can click the file-path link to open the File Details tab for that file in the Codebase Files view. - Evidence-The color-coded icons representing the types of open-source or third-party evidence found in the file (see Using the Filter Legend Options to Filter the Codebase for a description of the icons).
-A check mark indicates that the file has been reviewed.

-Note • Currently, license evidence is the only type of open-source and third-party evidence reported for files scanned by a Code Insight scan-agent plugin on a remote system.
+Task To view the codebase files currently associated with a given inventory item, do the foll 1.
+Open the Workbend - rkbench for the desired project.
+(For instructions, see Opening the Analysis 2.
+Select an inventory ite em from the Inventory Items pane in the Analysis Workbench.
+3. Files tab.
+The tab lists Is tab that is opened in the middle pane for the inventory item, click the codebase files currently associated with the selected inventory ving details.
+(Note that you cannot sort the file list.) at you can click to perform certain actions on the file.
+Currently, only isassociate the file from the inventory item. y the 🗙 icon sh scan provi agent) to rep des a name t e, user-defined name provided during scanner setup (for a Scan Sel present its scan-root path containing the codebase in which the file that is more meaningful than the scan-root path.
+(The actual absolu associated with the project is available on the project's Summary ta is located.
+The aute scan-root p e's path relative to the scan-root path on instance hosting the scan to open the File Details tab for that file in the Codebase Files view. ner.
+You can cli the f ile (see Using olor-coded icons representing the types of open-source or third-part g the Filter Legend Options to Filter the Codebase for a description ates that the file has been reviewed. - scanned by a license evidence is the only type of open-source and third-party evi a Code Insight scan-agent plugin on a remote system.
+Associated Files (3) Usage Custom Fields idence reportec Action Alias File Path Evidence × scanner ePortal-1.3/ePortal-1.3/src/COPYING ePortal-1.3/ePortal-1.3/src/README scanner